Orange CEO under fire at Tapie affair trial of IMF's Lagarde

-PARIS French telecoms boss Stephane Richard was sharply criticized by one of the judges and by a witness during the negligence trial of IMF chief Christine Lagarde in Paris this week.
+PARIS (Reuters) - French telecoms boss Stephane Richard was sharply criticized by one of the judges and by a witness during the negligence trial of IMF chief Christine Lagarde in Paris this week.

 Richard, the chief executive of Orange (ORAN.PA), is a target of investigators in a related inquiry which has yet to conclude.